Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Methods and Results

-1) Position $\left( r,l,b\right) $ of the star in the galactic reference frame is with the use of Eqs. \ref{me1} transformed to the Galactocentric frame $\left( R,\Phi,\Theta\right) $.
-For this position, the velocity $\mathbf{V}\left( \mathbf{R}\right) $ is generated according to distribution (\ref{ge3}) with the parameters from Tab.\ref{Tab3}.
-The Wolfram Mathematica code of the generator will be available on the website \url{https://www.fzu.cz/~piska/Catalogue/generator.nb}.
+(1) The position $\left( r,l,b\right) $ of the source in the galactic reference frame is with the use of Equation~(\ref{me1}) transformed to the Galactocentric spherical frame $\left( R,\Phi,\Theta\right) $.
+For this position, the velocity $\mathbf{V}^{gen}\left( \mathbf{R}\right) $ defined by (\ref{ge1}) is generated according to distribution (\ref{ge3}) with the parameters from Table~\ref{Tab3}.

-2) Simulated transverse velocities $v_{l},v_{b}$ are obtained with the use of (\ref{r2x}).
-Then, the distributions of these velocities can be created in parallel with distributions obtained directly from the data.